exakat/exakat-docs/Reference/Rules/Structures/CatchShadowsVariable.rst

 ++++++++++++++++++++++++

   The try/catch structure uses some variables that are also in use in this scope.
 In case of a caught `exception <https://www.php.net/exception>`_, the `exception <https://www.php.net/exception>`_ will be put in the catch variable, and overwrite the current value, loosing some data.
+It is recommended to use another name for these catch variables.

 .. code-block:: php